 There are several tactics for dealing with non-compete agreements including ignoring the agreement and hoping for the best, negotiating with the employer, and attacking the validity of the agreement in the courts.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on August 18, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Westlaw Journal Government Contract on August 18, 2014.

 The Best Defense is a Good Offense – Invalidating Non-Competition Agreements when Departing from a Company